gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 47-update-game-player
+## Current Branch: 48-add-first-time-player-to-game
-Fleshed out the ability to update a game player.

-Changed create game player to return a game player (instead of the game as was done in the previous branch.)
+Fleshed out adding a first time player to a game.
+A first time player is someone that has never played in a league game.

-Also had to enhance the CORS configuration to allow the PUT methods.
+Also had to enhance the CORS configuration to allow the DELETE methods.